cocart-headless/cocart-get-cart-enhanced/readme.txt

  * Cart returns the cart hash key.
  * Places the cart contents under a new array called `items`.
  * Cart returns the item count of all items in the cart.
+ * Cart returns shipping methods available if any and which one is chosen.
  * Cart returns the shipping status of the cart.
  * Cart returns the payment status of the cart.
  * Cart returns coupons applied to the cart if enabled.